apache/flink/docs/flinkDev/building.md

     # the version printed here must be 3.5, 3.6 or 3.7
     ```

-3. Compilers
+3. Build PyFlink with Cython extension support (optional)

-    To build any extension modules for Python, you’ll need a C compiler.
-The details of getting a C compiler varies according to the system used:
+    To build PyFlink with Cython extension support, you’ll need a C compiler.
+It's a little different on how to install the C compiler on operating systems:

-    * **Linux** The GNU C Compiler (gcc) is usually present, or easily available through the package system.
-On Ubuntu or Debian, for instance, the command sudo apt-get install build-essential will fetch everything you need.
+    * **Linux** Linux operating systems usually come with GCC preinstalled.
+Otherwise, you need to install it manually.
+For example, you can install it with command `sudo apt-get install build-essential` On Ubuntu or Debian.

-    * **Mac OS X** To retrieve gcc, one option is to install Apple’s XCode, which can be retrieved from the Mac OS X’s install DVDs or from [https://developer.apple.com/](https://developer.apple.com/).
+    * **Mac OS X** To install GCC on Mac OS X, you need to download and install "[Command Line Tools for Xcode](https://developer.apple.com/downloads/index.action)", which is available in Apple’s developer page.

-4. Installing Dependencies

-    For building PyFlink, you'll need to install dependencies by following command:
+    You also need to install the dependencies with following command:

     ```shell
     $ python -m pip install -r flink-python/dev/dev-requirements.txt
     ```